Board of Directors

 Note: Due to the COVID-19 (Coronavirus) pandemic, Western has closed its lobby and facilities to public access; however, Western has a virtual/call-in option for those customers and public participants to provide public comment during Board and Committee meetings.
 Information is available at wmwd.com/BoardMeeting.

 - Division 4 Donald D. Galleano

-An experienced and committed public servant, Director Steve Adams was appointed to the Western Municipal Water District Board of Directors on Wednesday, July 1, 2020.
-Director Adams represents Division 1, which includes a portion of the City of Riverside located north of Highway 91 and extending to the San Bernardino County line.
+An advocate for water supply diversity with more than two decades of experience in environmental planning and a combined 35 years of utility management, oversight and policy experience, Mike Gardner joined Western’s Board of Directors in December 2020.
+He represents Division 1 which includes a portion of the City of Riverside located north of Highway 91 and extending to the San Bernardino County line.